ArenKDesai/Aren-s-Notes/Big Data Systems/Kafka.md

 Messages are idempotent if serializing the message multiple times just overwrites the data with the same message.
 Non-idempotent messages may cause duplicates in rare circumstances, which can be suppressed by keeping track of which messages have already been saved and not sending duplicates.

 Unlike [[HBase & Cassandra Query Language]], the order of message cannot change, so the leader has authority on what a message is.
-This means Kaf
+This means Kafka is less available and there might be more downtime, but it is more secu